NEW JERSEY TRUCK ACCIDENT lawyers

-Our attorneys will not stand by and allow the insurance companies to worry about their bottom lines more than the injury victim.
-We will begin to gather evidence from the minute we accept your case, speak with experts, talk to medical care providers, and build the maximum compensation claim.
+Our attorneys will not allow the insurance companies to worry more about their bottom lines than the injury victim.
+We will begin to gather evidence when we accept your case, speak with experts, talk to medical care providers, and build the maximum compensation claim.

 Rosengard Law Group does not back down, and we do not give up.
-We will work diligently on your behalf to ensure that the insurance companies treat you fairly and you receive the best compensation package for your losses.
+We will work diligently for you to make sure that the insurance companies treat you fairly and that you receive the best compensation package for your losses.

 Who is liable in a truck accident?

 Driver negligence is often the cause of truck accidents.
-However, the accident may also be the result of negligent actions by the trucking company, the cargo loading company, the maintenance company, or a manufacturing defect.
+However, the accident may also result from negligent actions by the trucking company, the cargo loading company, the maintenance company, or a manufacturing defect.

-Trucking companies are required to hire responsible drivers and to make sure that they have the training necessary to operate the trucks safely.
+Trucking companies must hire responsible drivers and ensure they have the training to operate the trucks safely.
 Trucking support businesses may also be held accountable for the accident if it can be shown that they:

 - Did not train, manage, or supervise their employees correctly